-As a boy, Oliver moved with his parents to Sistersville, Tyler County, WV, where his father ran a business manufacturing and installing oilfield pumps.
+As a boy, Oliver relocated with his parents and siblings to Sistersville, Tyler County, WV, where his father ran a business manufacturing and installing oilfield pumps.
 Later, they moved again to Robinson, Crawford County, IL.

 Oliver enjoyed boyhood visits with his cousins back home in Western Pennsylvania.
 The photo seen here shows Oliver at far left with his cousins Warren (center) and Gus Younkin, likely taken at the Younkin homeplace near Clay Run, Fayette County.

 Oliver enjoyed friendships with his cousins into adulthood, and had a special connection with Warren Younkin, as they appear together in photographs.

 He is believed to have returned home without injury.

 On May 1, 1928, when he was age 29, he was united in wedlock with Lulu Lucille Ashbaugh ( ? - ? ), daughter of Charles Ashbaugh of Lafayette, IN.
 The nuptials were performed in the residence of Rev. J. Newton Jessup, pastor of the First Christian Church.
 In reporting on the wedding, the Lafayette Journal and Courier said that the newlyweds would make their home in Lafayette.